 Delivered with the use of a CT scanner incorporated in the linear accelerator.
 The imaging allows the monitoring of the position of the tumour and the patient during treatment, ensuring even greater precision of the radiation.
 For the Centre, this is an important instrument for providing volumetric treatments.

 This is a technique that allows great precision in the radiation of tumours.
 It is commonly used for small, well defined tumours (especially of the brain, the spinal cord, the lung, etc.) which often cannot be removed with surgery.
 It is delivered using specialised linear accelerators.
-It will soon be available at the Centre.
+At the Centre it was put into effect since October 2019.

 It is delivered with the placement or radiation sources inside the body or very close to the tumour.